GovernanceDataAlliance/GDA-Dashboard/blog/_posts/2017-03-16-your-filename.md

 ---
 published: true
 layout: blog/post
-image: ' css/img/Map.png'
+image: /map.png
-title: ''
+title: >-
+  To what extent do Alliance indicators share variance with the unmeasurable concept of governance?
 date: '2017-03-16'
 author: David Armstrong
 category: ''
 tags: ''
 ---
 Hi, my name is Dave and I'm one of the newest members of the Governance Data Alliance.
 I am an associate professor of political science at Western University in London, Ontario.
 I focus mostly on political methodology, specifically as it relates to measurement.

 As a member of the GDA, I wanted to try to contribute something to the project, recognizing that I am a user, rather than producer, of governance data.
 I thought it might be useful to apply the methodological tools I use to investigate the idea of governance.
 In particular, I wonder to what extent different governance indicators overlap with each other.
 That is to say, how much does knowing something about one governance indicator tell us something about others.
 This is something that can easily be evaluated using techniques common to measurement analysis, namely factor analysis.